pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## History

-Requires Message Persistence
+##### Requires Message Persistence

-Fetch historical messages of a channel with ordering and paging controls:
+Fetch historical messages for a channel with control over order and paging.
-- Newest first (default reverse=false) or oldest first (reverse=true).
+- reverse: false (default) starts from newest; true starts from oldest.
-- Page with start OR end timetoken; slice with both (end inclusive).
+- Page using start (exclusive) and/or end (inclusive).
+Max 100 messages per call.
-- Limit with count (max 100).
+- Use count to limit returned messages.

-Start/End usage:
+Start & End usage:
-- Only start: messages older than and up to start.
+- start only: older than start.
-- Only end: messages at end and newer.
+- end only: from end and newer.
-- Both: between start and end (end inclusive).
-Max 100 per call; page by adjusting start.
+- both: messages between start and end (end inclusive).
+Iterate with adjusted start to page through more than 100 messages.

 ### Method(s)

+Use the following method(s) in the Ruby SDK:

 ```
 `1history(